Guide to types of weight-loss surgery

 - Malabsorption.
 Surgery is used to shorten or bypass part of the small intestine, which reduces the amount of calories and nutrients the body absorbs.

-Four common types of weight-loss surgery are:
+Some common types of weight-loss surgery are:

 - Roux-en-Y gastric bypass